 Student health insurance requirements

 Cornell requires students to have health insurance that meets the university's requirements or enroll in Cornell's Student Health Plan (SHP).
+Visit Cornell's Student Health Benefits website for details.

-All registered students can use Cornell Health’s services, no matter what insurance they have
+ALL registered students can use Cornell Health’s services, no matter what insurance they have.

-Insurance billing for Ithaca students
+Insurance billing for Ithaca / Geneva students

 Automobile No Fault claims & Workers Compensation:

-• Cornell Health does not participate with Worker’s Compensation insurance.
+- Cornell Health does not participate with Worker’s Compensation insurance.
 Worker’s Compensation requires all providers to be registered with the Worker’s Compensation Board, and specialized administrative and clinical support is needed that is not available at Cornell Health.
 For emergent situations only, your medical provider can assess your injury/illness; please tell both the receptionist and your provider if you are seeking care for a work-related injury.
 You will need to seek follow up/ongoing care with a community Worker’s Compensation provider.

 Cornell students visiting from other campuses and some non-students are eligible for a limited scope of services (see Who We Serve for details).

-If Cornell Health is in-network with your insurance plan, we will bill and submit claims directly to your plan, and you will be responsible for remaining costs (copayment, coinsurance, & deductibles).
+- If Cornell Health is in-network with your insurance plan, we will bill and submit claims directly to your plan, and you will be responsible for remaining costs (copayment, coinsurance, & deductibles).

-• Cornell Health's pharmacy is in-network with: Aetna US Healthcare, Advance Pharmacy, Advance Rx, Advance PCS, Caremark, Cornell Student Health Plan, Express Scripts, FL Rx.
+- Cornell Health's pharmacy is in-network with: Aetna US Healthcare, Advance Pharmacy, Advance Rx, Advance PCS, Caremark, Cornell Student Health Plan, Express Scripts, FL Rx.
 Medimpact, and OptumRX.

-• If we are not in-network with your insurance: you will be asked to pay or Bursar your charges at the time of care.
+- If we are NOT in-network with your insurance, you will be asked to pay or Bursar your charges at the time of care.
 We can provide you with a receipt so you can submit a claim to your insurance company for possible reimbursement (Cornell Health’s tax ID number is 15-0532082).
 Please note: It may take 3-5 business days for all charges associated with your visit to appear in your statement (e.g. lab tests ordered during your visit may generate further charges if they are sent to outside labs or if they necessitate follow-up testing).
 If you obtain a printed receipt from a Cornell Health cashier before then, it may not reflect all charges.

-• Workers Compensation: Cornell Health does not participate with Worker’s Compensation insurance.
+- Workers Compensation: Cornell Health does not participate with Worker’s Compensation insurance.
 Worker’s Compensation requires all providers to be registered with the Worker’s Compensation Board and specialized administrative and clinical support is needed that is not available at Cornell Health.
 Students: For emergent situations only, your medical provider can assess your injury/illness; please tell both the receptionist and your provider if you are seeking care for a work-related injury.
 You will need to seek follow up/ongoing care with a community Worker’s Compensation provider.
 Faculty & staff: You should seek care with a community provider that accepts Worker’s Compensation insurance.

-• Automobile No Fault claims: Cornell Health participates with and can submit claims to No-Fault for medical or physical therapy services.
+- Automobile No Fault claims: Cornell Health participates with and can submit claims to No-Fault for medical or physical therapy services.

 Payment options